ylabrj/NanoVNA_Load_Windows10/README.md

 ### NanoVNA-H: Pick and download the appropriate .dfu file

 Just pick and download.
-Thank you hugen79,
+Thank you hugen79 for making it easy.

 ## Step 5: Connect and put your NanoVNA into download mode

 ### 5A: Connect to USB

 You'll need to connect your NanoVNA to your PC with a USB cable.
-Most NanoVNA ship with a cable.
+Most NanoVNA ship with a good cable.
 If you didn't get a cable with it, be sure the USB cable you are using is good for data and not just power. *Hint: if it connects to your phone and allows you to move files back and forth, then it's a data cable.*

 ### 5B: Check if you can put it in download mode using the interface